- What’s new for 2016?

 You will receive an email message within 24 hours of your request.
 If you were successful, the message will have your ticket(s) attached.
 We hope soon to go to an automated program that will provide instantaneous feedback.

-We have a limited number of opportunities for people to enjoy our observatory.
-If you are allotted tickets and cannot attend the open house, you are responsible for redistributing your tickets to anyone else, or for notifying us 48 hours in advance of the open house.
+We have a limited number of tickets available for each open house.
+If you are allotted tickets and cannot attend the open house, please re-distribute your tickets to others, or notify us 48 hours in advance of the open house.
 If you do not give us a courtesy cancellation and your tickets go unused, you will automatically be placed at the end of the ticket distribution list for the remainder of the year, regardless of when a request for tickets for future open houses is received.
 Email to cancel your reservation and indicate whether you would like for us to redistribute your tickets.

 With 48 hours or more of advanced notice, we will redistribute your tickets to others on the waiting list.
 Email to cancel.